Brendan Hughes: Death

 At the beginning of February 2008, Hughes was hospitalised due to a chest infection and influenza, later falling into a coma.
-He died at the age of 59 years in Belfast City Hospital a week later on 16 February 2008.
+He died a week later on 16 February 2008 in Belfast City Hospital.
+He was 59.

-In accordance with Hughes’s wishes, his ashes were buried or scattered in three places in Ireland: the grave of his parents; the ruins of his grandfather’s home in the Cooley mountains in County Louth, and at the D Company memorial on the Falls Road – but not at the Provisional plot in Milltown cemetery.
+In accordance with Hughes’ wishes, his ashes were buried or scattered in three places in Ireland: the grave of his parents; the ruins of his grandfather’s home in the Cooley mountains in County Louth, and at the D Company memorial on the Falls Road – but not at the Provisional plot in Milltown cemetery.

-A memorial stone seat was erected to Hughes's memory in the vicinity in February 2011, but was smashed to pieces in a night-time sledgehammer attack by unknown people shortly afterwards.
+A memorial stone seat was erected to Hughes's memory in the vicinity in February 2011, but was smashed to pieces in a nighttime sledgehammer attack by unknown people shortly afterwards.